jarpy/shakersynth/README.md

    dofile(require('lfs').writedir()..'Scripts/Shakersynth.lua')
    ```
 5. Back in PowerShell, run 'python3 -m shakersynth'
 6. Shakersynth will show a (long) list of Audio devices.
-Identify an `OUT` for bass shaker(s) and enter  number.
+Identify an `OUT` for
+   your bass shaker(s) and enter the number at the prompt.
-7. Run DCS
+7. Run DCS.

 [Shakersynth.lua]: https://raw.githubusercontent.com/jarpy/shakersynth/master/Shakersynth.lua